-- (1) Amounts reported represent the range of payouts of annual cash incentive awards for fiscal 2016.
-Actual payouts for fiscal 2016 are included in the "Summary Compensation Table" beginning on page 49 in the "Non-Equity Incentive Plan Compensation" column. - (2) Amounts reported represent the range of performance share award payouts for the fiscal 2016 to fiscal 2018 performance period.
-Information regarding the performance share awards is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Performance Share Awards" beginning on page 44. - (3) Amounts reported represent stock options granted during fiscal 2016, which grant date was the second business day following the issuance of our fiscal 2015 earnings release.
+- (1) Amounts reported represent the range of payouts of annual cash incentive awards for fiscal 2017.
+Actual payouts for fiscal 2017 are included in the "Summary Compensation Table" beginning on page 46 in the "Non-Equity Incentive Plan Compensation" column. - (2) Amounts reported represent the range of performance share award payouts for the fiscal 2017 to fiscal 2019 performance period.
+Information regarding the performance share awards is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Performance Share Awards" on page 41. - (3) Amounts reported represent stock options granted during fiscal 2017, which grant date was December 9, 2016, the second business day following the issuance of our press release announcing our financial results for fiscal 2016.
 Options have a ten-year term and vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant.
-Additional information regarding stock options is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Stock Options" on page 44. - (4) Amounts reported represent the closing price of our common stock, as reported on the NYSE, on December 4, 2015, the date of grant. - (5) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2016 to fiscal 2018 performance period based on the closing price of our common stock, as reported on the NYSE, on December 1, 2015, the date of grant, of \$38.885.
-These amounts are also set forth in the "Summary Compensation Table" beginning on page 49 in the "Stock Awards" column. - (6) Amounts reported for option awards represent the grant date fair value of \$9.28 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2016.
-These amounts are also set forth in the "Summary Compensation Table" beginning on page 49 in the "Option Awards" column.
-The specific assumptions used in the valuation of the options are included in footnote 3 to the "Summary Compensation Table."
+Additional information regarding stock options is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Stock Options" beginning on page 40. - (4) Amounts reported represent the exercise price of stock options granted during fiscal 2017, which equals the closing price of our common stock, as reported on the NYSE, on December 9, 2016, the date of grant. - (5) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2017 to fiscal 2019 performance period based on the closing price of our common stock, as reported on the NYSE, on December 6, 2016, the date of grant, of \$54.52.
+These amounts are also set forth in the "Summary Compensation Table" beginning on page 46 in the "Stock Awards" column. - (6) Amounts reported for option awards represent the grant date fair value of \$13.29 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2017.
+These amounts are also set forth in the "Summary Compensation Table" beginning on page 46 in the "Option Awards" column.
+The specific assumptions used in the valuation of the options are included in footnote 3 to the "Summary Compensation Table." - (7) As a result of the revised role and responsibilities anticipated in connection with Mr. Hoffman's transition from Chairman and CEO to Executive Chairman at the beginning of fiscal 2017, including the expectation that he focus on providing leadership to the Board and not on the Company's operations or day-to-day management, Mr. Hoffman was not granted any performance share awards in fiscal 2017.

-Outstanding Equity Awards at Fiscal Year-End for 2016
+Outstanding Equity Awards at Fiscal Year-End for 2017

-The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2016, the last day of fiscal 2016.
+The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2017, the last day of fiscal 2017.
 Specifically, it reflects exercisable and unexercisable stock options, unvested restricted stock unit awards and unvested performance share awards.
-Share and per share data have been adjusted for all periods presented to reflect our two-for-one stock split that was effective September 16, 2016.